 Many users have reported receiving the following phish.
-If you have received the phish, do not click the link or reply to the message.
-If you have replied, followed the link, or supplied login information, change your USC password as soon as possible by going to the top of this website and clicking the link called change […]
+If you have received the phish, do not open the attached document or reply to the message.
+If you have replied, opened the document, or supplied login information, change your USC password as soon as possible by going to the top of this website and clicking the link […]

 USC students may now purchase the premium version of the SPSS statistical analysis software through the university for the reduced price of $79 for a one-year subscription.

 Some USC employees have reported receiving suspicious phone calls claiming to be from an IT support department.
 These callers ask for various pieces of technical information, such as printer models and IP addresses, in order to fix alleged hardware problems.
 Please do not supply any such information to unsolicited callers.